Joint CFO-Channel Estimation under Strong Inter-Cell Interference for Low-Altitude Radio Mapping: System Model

-For the $k$th \ac{bs}, denote $\tau_{k}$ and $\omega_{k}$ as the group timing and frequency offsets respectively, and denote $\alpha_{k}^{(p)}$ denote the complex channel gain in the $i$th frame.
-Then, the received signal at time $m$ can be expressed as
+For transmitter $k$, let $\tau_{k}$ and $\omega_{k}$ denote the timing and frequency offsets respectively, and let $\alpha_{k}^{(p)}$ denote the complex channel gain associated in synchronization block $p$.
+Under the constant-amplitude, linear-phase channel model established in Section~\ref{subsec:Channel_model}, the received signal at time index $m$ is\footnote{Extension to frequency-selective fading is straightforward via multipath delay and gain estimation.
+Here, we focus on the single-path (frequency-flat) case, which is sufficient for the considered low-altitude scenarios.}